Cuddling with Lucy the koala at Lone Pine Koala Sanctuary

 Photo by Therese Iknoian

 HITT Tip: Buy your tickets to enter Lone Pine Koala Sanctuary at the tourist offices in downtown Brisbane before you go.
-It will save you AUD $3 per adult ticket.
 Normally open every day of the year except Anzac Day (9 a.m.-5 p.m.), do check prior to your visit for any changes.

 As an affiliate for Get Your Guide, Amazon.com, iVisa, Global Rescue, Think Tank, 5.11, Kuhl, Adorama, and others, we earn a small commission at no extra cost to you should you choose to purchase through the links in our posts.
 It is essential to mention that we only endorse products we believe in and personally use.
 Your support for HI Travel Tales through these purchases allows us to maintain a sustainable platform for creating valuable and relevant content for you.